microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/synchronization-overview.md

-# Azure AD synchronization API overview
+---title: "Azure AD synchronization API overview"description: ") allows you to automate the creation, maintenance, and removal of identities in cloud (software as a service, or SaaS) applications such as Dropbox, Salesforce, ServiceNow, and more.
+You can use the synchronization APIs in Microsoft Graph to manage identity synchronization programmatically, including:"---# Azure AD synchronization API overview

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.